Sitetheory/Sitetheory-Docs/Tutorials/How-To-Customize-Files.rst

 -**Vendor Master**: any customizations in the vendor's master site's folder structure (e.g. Vendor Gutensite has a master Vendor of Sitetheory)
 -**Sitetheory Core**: the core Sitetheory files (often the same as "vendor master")

-This has a cascading priority that lets you customize files in a very targeted manner by creating files with the same vendor and bundle namespace directory structure and matching filename to easily overwrite core functionality and design.
+This has a cascading priority that lets you customize files in a very targeted manner by creating files with the same vendor and bundle namespace directory structure and matching filename to easily overwrite core functionality (controllers) and design (templates).
 The example below assumes a site (id 100) which may be a child site of a master site (id 9) is assigned to a vendor called "Foo" for the template "Bar" which is a child site of it's master "Sitetheory".
 Each of these paths looks into a folder that emulates the main Sitetheory 'src' folder, which lets you customize any file by specifying the vendor and bundle name via the folder structure of their original locations.
 We also look in here specifically for templates that have been customized for the CMS Edit pages.

 Namespace                       Path